-- Modifying the definition of "elevator" to exclude any dumbwaiter, conveyor, chain or bucket hoist, construction hoist, or similar device used for the primary purpose of elevating or lowering materials; - Modifying the definition of "elevator" to exclude chain hoists, climb assists, or wind turbine tower elevators;

-- Increasing the required number of Board meetings each year from one to six; and - Allowing any city or county that meets or exceeds the standards in the Act to regulate their own elevator permitting, licensing, certificate of operation, and registry requirements: - Any city or county that has adopted such standards would have to notify the State Fire Marshal on or before June 30, 2022, and on each June 30 thereafter.
+- Modifying the definition of "elevator" to exclude any dumbwaiter, conveyor, chain or bucket hoist, construction hoist, or similar device used for the primary purpose of elevating or lowering materials; - Modifying the definition of "elevator" to exclude chain hoists, climb assists, or wind turbine tower elevators; - Increasing the required number of Board meetings each year from one to six; and - Allowing any city or county that meets or exceeds the standards in the Elevator Act to regulate their own elevator permitting, licensing, certificate of operation, and registry requirements: - Any city or county that has adopted such standards would have to notify the State Fire Marshal on or before June 30, 2022, and on each June 30 thereafter [Note: The House Committee amended this date to June 30, 2023].
+[Note: The Conference Committee retained these amendments.]